Overview of Growth Plate Injuries

 - Long-distance runners.

-Although many growth plate injuries are caused by accidents that occur during play or athletic activity, growth plates are also susceptible to other disorders that can alter their normal growth and development.
-Other possible causes of growth plate injuries include the following:
+Although most growth plate injuries happen during play or athletic activity, growth plates are also susceptible to medical disorders that can alter their normal growth and development.

 - Ordering x-rays.

-Often the doctor will x-ray your child’s injured limb and the opposite limb as well.
 Because growth plates have not yet hardened into solid bone, neither the structures themselves nor injuries to them show up on x-rays.
-Instead, growth plates appear as gaps between the shaft of a long bone, called the metaphysis, and the end of the bone, called the epiphysis.
-By comparing x-rays of your child’s injured limb to those of their noninjured limb, doctors can look for differences that indicate an injury.
+Instead, growth plates appear as gaps between the shaft of a long bone (metaphysis) and the end of the bone (epiphysis).
+Therefore, a growth plate injury may not be apparent on an x-ray.

 Other tests doctors may use to diagnose your child’s growth plate injury include:

 Because these tests enable doctors to see the growth plate and areas of other soft tissue, they can help visualize the injuries and determine the type of growth plate injury.